Jatin-tec/Vesuvius-Scrolls/README.md

 ## Solution Approach

-For this challenge, I plan to use Attention U-Net 3D and ConvNext Networks to detect the presence of ink in the X-ray scans.
+For this challenge, I plan to use Attention U-Net to detect the presence of ink in the X-ray scans.

 ## Dataset